Category: Servers

 The question: why would you want to cache a POST request?

 The decision to cache a POST request typically depends on the impact of the POST request on the server.
-If the POST request can trigger side effects on the server beyond just resource creation, caching should not been done.
+If the POST request can trigger side effects on the server beyond just resource creation, it should not be cached.
 However, a POST request can also be idempotent/safe in nature.
 In such instances, caching is considered safe.

 Why and how to cache POST requests